CALM-LMU/YeastMateDocs/docs/gui.md

 ### Input data format

 YeastMate expects the input folder to contain TIFF files or a folder called ```yeastmate-preprocessed``` containing TIFF files.
 We support multiple channels or timepoints in files, in which case the dimension order should be TZCYX (default for TIFF images saved by ImageJ/Fiji).
-If the dimension order of your images differs, you can optionally resave them in the correct format via the Preprocessing options.
+The TIFF files have to be uncompressed.
+If the dimension order of your images differs or they are compressed, you can optionally resave them in the correct format via the Preprocessing options.

 ### Output format